Nitish204/restaurant_management_system/README.md

-# Restaurant Management System
+# 🍽️ Restaurant Management System

-## 📌 Project Description
-Restaurant Management System is a Python-based desktop application developed using Tkinter and SQLite.
-It automates restaurant operations such as order management, billing, inventory tracking, and daily sales reporting.
-The system reduces manual errors, improves billing accuracy, and enhances operational efficiency.
+A Python-based Restaurant Management System that automates daily restaurant operations such as order management, billing, and reporting.
+The system includes secure authentication with role-based access for administrators and cashiers.

 ---

 ## 🚀 Features

-- GUI-based order management
+- Secure login system with hashed passwords
+- Role-based access (Admin & Cashier)
-- Menu and stock handling
+- Order and billing management
-- Automated bill generation
-- Tax and service charge calculation
+- Automatic tax and service charge calculation
+- Daily sales report (Admin only)
-- SQLite database for order storage
+- SQLite database integration
+- User-friendly GUI using Tkinter

+---
+# 🍽️ Restaurant Management System

+A Python-based Restaurant Management System that automates daily restaurant operations such as order management, billing, and reporting.
+The system includes secure authentication with role-based access for administrators and cashiers.

+---

+## 🚀 Features

+- Secure login system with hashed passwords
+- Role-based access (Admin & Cashier)
+- Order and billing management
+- Automatic tax and service charge calculation
-- Daily sales report generation
+- Daily sales report (Admin only)
+- SQLite database integration
-- User-friendly Tkinter interface
+- User-friendly GUI using Tkinter

+---

+## 🛠️ Technologies Used

+- Python
+- Tkinter (GUI)
+- SQLite (Database)
+- Hashlib (Password Security)

 ---